Outreach and activism

-On April 3rd, 2025, I gave a career+outreach presentation to high school students gendered as girls as a part of the SFB 1315's "Girlsday".
+In 2024 and 2025, I gave career+outreach presentations to high school students gendered as girls as a part of the SFB 1315’s “Girlsday”.

 Non-linguists finally understand what I am working on thanks to this article by Meike Drießen in the Rubin magazine.